tomrf/mikrofraim/readme.md

 ## Mikrofraim

-Mikrofraim is a minimal PHP framework for websites, API's etc.
+Mikrofraim is a minimalist PHP framework for websites, API's etc.

 Fast internal array based routing with support for routing groups and authentication filters.